Midway Point

 Midway Point is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Midway Point's dwelling structure, as per the latest Census, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Hobart metro's 85.3% houses and 14.7% other dwellings.
-Home ownership in Midway Point was at 28.2%, with mortgaged dwellings at 47.8% and rented ones at 24.0%.
-The median monthly mortgage repayment was $1,404, lower than Hobart metro's $1,517, while the median weekly rent was $370, higher than Hobart metro's $350.
-Nationally, Midway Point's mortgage repayments were significantly lower at $1,404 compared to Australia's average of $1,863, and rents were also lower at $370 compared to the national figure of $375.
+Midway Point's dwelling structures, as per the latest Census, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Hobart metro had 85.3% houses and 14.7% other dwellings.
+Home ownership in Midway Point was at 28.2%, with the remaining dwellings either mortgaged (47.8%) or rented (24.0%).
+The median monthly mortgage repayment in the area was $1,404, lower than Hobart metro's average of $1,517.
+Median weekly rent in Midway Point was recorded at $370, compared to Hobart metro's $350.
+Nationally, Midway Point's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing